AAPythonCode/Barcode-Scanning-Bathroom-Pass/JOURNALS.md

 # Journals
 Hey!
-I'm Ayaan, a 13 year-old who's spend ~1.5 years on Hack Club!
+I'm Ayaan, a 13 year-old who's spent ~1.5 years on Hack Club!
 This is where I'll post all of my journals, specifically made for the program [Gadget Market](https://gadget.hackclub.com).

 ## 8/25/26
 ### A Summary Of What I Did Today